MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [ ] Fiduciary duty and suitability are synonymous.
 - [ ] Suitability requires more rigorous standards than fiduciary duty.

-> **Explanation:** Fiduciary duty is a higher legal standard, ensuring that the advisor places the client’s needs ahead of any other interest.
+> **Explanation:**( Fiduciary duty is a higher legal standard, ensuring that the advisor places the client’s needs ahead of any other interest.)

----

 ### True or False: Professional ethics codes, such as those from FP Canada Standards Council™, can be voluntarily adopted and serve to enhance an advisor’s ethical framework beyond regulatory requirements.